wso2/docs-is/en/docs/learn/xacml-2.0-sample-policy-1.md

-# Writing XACML Policies in WSO2 Identity Server - 1
+# XACML 2.0 Sample Policy - 1

 This topic demonstrates an example of a XACML policy that addresses the following
 requirement: a given resource can be accessed only by a user belonging